Are you contemplating renting your house while living abroad or travelling the world? Sounds like a passive income dream come true.

 No one will take care of your home as well as you do.
 It’s just a fact of life.
 But if you’re a long-distance landlord, how will you ensure that the tenants take good care of your house and yard?

 Property managers can help keep an eye on your home.
-This ensures that there won’t be any surprises when they move out, like holes in the walls or other damages that need to get repaired.
+This ensures that there won’t be any surprises when they move out, like holes in the walls or other damages that need to be repaired.

 The cost of hiring a property manager